 Peru is a somewhat small city located in the state of Indiana.
 With a population of 11,060 people and six constituent neighborhoods, Peru is the 74th largest community in Indiana.
 Peru has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Because occupations involving physical labor dominate the local economy, Peru is generally considered to be a blue-collar town, with 37.10% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Peru is generally considered to be a blue-collar town.
+37.10% of the Peru workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Peru is a city of service providers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Peru who work in office and administrative support (12.97%), sales jobs (7.41%), and food service (7.16%).

 The per capita income in Peru in 2010 was $19,209, which is lower middle income relative to Indiana and the nation.
 This equates to an annual income of $76,836 for a family of four.

 Peru is a somewhat ethnically-diverse city.
 The people who call Peru home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Peru residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Peru include Irish, English, Dutch, and French .

 The most common language spoken in Peru is English.
 Other important languages spoken here include Spanish and German.